irenapopova/IrenaPopova/README.md

 *Currently working on*: 👩🏻‍💻
 - Organizing Coding Workshops mainly with JavaScript for DCI.
-- Articles that teach students interested in Web Development mainly JavaScript and the MERN stack.
+- Articles that teach students interested in Web Development mainly JavaScript and MERN stack .
 - Building React/Gatsby Blog app

 *Currently Learning*:🤓  React-Native and Python <br>